 The new America the Beautiful Quarters series is operated in a fashion very similar to the previous quarters programs where several newly designed quarters are issued annually.
 However, where the previous programs featured reverse designs emblematic of the honored state or territory in general, the new coins contain reverse designs emblematic of a specific site within each of those jurisdictions.
 The chosen sites were required to be under federal control and feature locations such as national parks, national forests, and national monuments.

-With the first coins already in circulation, one might assume that it would be easy to find them in your pocket-change.
+With the first almost two dozen coins already in circulation, one might assume that it would be easy to find them in your pocket-change.
 That assumption would, for the most part, be wrong.
-For example, the total mintage for each of the four National Park Quarters issued averaged less than 70 million strikes.
+For example, the total mintage for each of the first four National Park Quarters issued averaged less than 70.3 million strikes.
 While that may seem like a lot, it is low in comparison to the previous programs.
 The average 50-State Quarters mintage stood at 695.952 million, with the lowest being 416.6 million from Oklahoma.

 The Mint at one time claimed that 147 million people collected the 50-State Quarters.
 Given the mintages seen in the debut strikes of the new series, not even half that number would be able to assemble a complete set.

 Where to Find or Get National Park Quarters